TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/otel_elastic.md

 Ensure the following prerequisites are met before proceeding:

-- Tyk Gateway v5.2 or higher
+* Tyk Gateway v5.2 or higher
-- OpenTelemetry Collector deployed locally
+* OpenTelemetry Collector deployed locally
-- Elasticsearch deployed locally or an account on Elastic Cloud
+* Elasticsearch deployed locally or an account on Elastic Cloud with Elastic APM

 Elastic Observability natively supports OpenTelemetry and its OpenTelemetry protocol (OTLP) to ingest traces, metrics, and logs.